AndrewHazelden/Fusion-Studio-FuScript-IDE-Tools-and-Pipeline-Scripts/BBEdit/README.md

 ![BBEdit Fusion Scripts Menu](Images/bbedit-scripts-menu-items.png)

-**Step 5.** If you want FuScript and the BBEdit based AppleScripts to be able to run correctly, you have to make sure the Fusion Studio program is running in a graphical session.
+**Step 5.** If you want FuScript and the BBEdit based AppleScripts to be able to run correctly, you have to make sure the Fusion Studio or Resolve Studio program is running in a graphical session.

 ## BBEdit Hotkey Customization ##